Implementing the NAMUR Open Architecture (NOA)

 No alt text provided for this image

-Another interesting trend is significant improvements of cost per sensor thanks to open and integrative approaches: digital communication technologies like wireless, fieldbus, Ethernet in the field (Advanced Physical Layer).
+Another interesting trend is significant improvements of per sensor thanks to open and integrative approaches: digital communication technologies like wireless, fieldbus, Ethernet in the field (Advanced Physical Layer).
 And, non-intrusive sensors and provide lower total installed cost per sensor, enabling new applications.

 The NOA is designed for no compromise on plant availability and safety of existing DCS.
 The NOA is additive to existing automation, there is no need to replace the existing DCS.
 A key technology at the heart of the NOA is OPC-UA to read the data in the DCS and the field instruments from the new DOI to enable new Industrie 4.0 solutions for M+O. The NOA is based on existing standards like established I&C fieldbus protocols and software interfaces such as OPC-UA to enable simple integration of digital components from the field level up to the enterprise level.
 This approach suits both new and existing production plants.
-Automation security is an integral aspect (security by design) of the architecture.
+Automation is an integral aspect (security by design) of the architecture.

 No alt text provided for this image